DavidHavl/hono-event-emitter/README.md

 ```

 You can also subscribe to events inside middlewares or route handlers, but you can only use named functions!
-The emitter is available in the context as `emitter` key, and when using named functions it will only be subscribed to once, even if the middleware is called multiple times.
+The emitter is available in the context as `emitter` key, and handlers (when using named functions) will only be subscribed to events once, even if the middleware is called multiple times.

 ```js
 // Define event handler as named function